 Aside from climate change, are there any developing environmental, technological or socioeconomic trends likely to impact on fisheries over the next 20 years?
-This is a huge question and can not be adequately answered here at this time

 Marine parks and reserves

 Commonwealth marine parks and reserves are areas established and managed under the EPBC Act to preserve the health, productivity and resilience of marine ecosystems.
 Australia has the world's largest network of marine reserves (figure 1) - protecting over 3.1 million square kilometres of the marine environment.
 In addition to Commonwealth protected marine areas the states and the Northern Territory also have laws dedicated to the declaration and management of marine park areas in their jurisdictional waters.